mswhitby/classroom/_docs/classes/1st.md

 - The journal entry was [February 24, 2025](https://github.com/mswhitby/classroom/blob/main/_docs/resources/journal.md#february-11-2025).
 - You must email me to let me know you've submitted your journal late.
 If you do not email me, your journal entry may not be graded.

+## Objectives

+- Identify places to go to continue learning computer science and coding
+- Make connections between computer science concepts and the real world

+## TEKS

+- 126.3(b)(1) - The student demonstrates an understanding of the foundational concepts of computer science.
+- 126.3(b)(2) - The student uses problem-solving skills and computational thinking to solve problems.
+- 126.3(b)(3) - The student understands the impact of computer science on society and the economy.

 ----

 # February 24, 2025